Steam

 Decode Sentry Files

-In your workflow you need to base64 decode these files:
+In your workflow you need to base64 decode these binary files before they can be used:

 - name: Decode Sentry files